 The coronavirus isn't anything new, but this particular strain is.
 In rare events such as this one, viruses can transmit between species, like the SARS outbreak that started in 2003.
 As a matter of fact, the virus which causes COVID-19 (coronavirus diesase 2019) is SARS-CoV-2.
 Because this strain is so new to humans, scientists and doctors are still learning about it's transmission and effect on the body.
 Though coronovirus and the flu are very similar, they are caused different viruses (coronavirus and influenza).
 As is true with the flu, the people who are most at risk are those who are immunocompromised, meaning their immune system isn't up to par.
-These people include the elderly, and those suffering from underlying, severe, chronic conditions like heart disease, lung disease, or diabetes.
-Most of the reported cases (80% according to WHO) of COVID-19 are considered to be mild and some patients don't show any signs at all (which is making it difficult to track), but those who are high risk can suffer from more severe symptoms, complications, and even death.
+These people include the elderly, and those suffering from underlying, severe, chronic conditions (aka comorbidities) like heart disease, lung disease, or diabetes.
+Most of the reported cases (80% according to WHO) of COVID-19 are considered to be mild and some patients don't show any signs at all (which is making it difficult to track), but those who are high risk can suffer from more severe symptoms, complications, and even death, so it is of the utmost importance to protect these individuals.

 According to the CDC, studies of the virus' pathogenesis and stability are still being conducted.
 With the information we currently have, it's believed that the virus is primarilry spread by close contact with fluids of those who are infected and showing symptoms.
 What does this mean?
 Being within 6 feet of someone who is infected with SARS-CoV-2 and is coughing or sneezing without covering their mouth (c'mon).
-This spreads droplets full of disease to those in the vicinity and if those droplets land in anyone's mouth, nose, or possibly eyes, they now have the potential of becoming ill.
-It is not yet known if this coronavirus is airborne, meaning the virus-droplets can hang out in the air and infect others even after the infected individual has left the area.
+This spreads droplets full of disease to those in the vicinity and if those droplets land in anyone's mouth, nose, or eyes, they now have the potential of becoming ill, or a carrier to spread the virus to other people.
+At this point in time, this coronavirus is not considered to be airborne; meaning the virus-droplets can hang out in the air and infect others even after the infected individual has left the area.
 Though it is possible to contract the virus from someone who is not showing symptoms, or from touching a contaminated surface and then touching your mouth, nose or eyes, these are not believed to be significant routs of infection.
 It is not yet known how long the virus can survive on surfaces.
 One study theorizes that it can last anywhere from 4 hours to three days but has not yet been peer reviewed.
 Another study based it's predictions on similar coronaviruses (including SARS) to estimate it's longevity but may not be accurate.

 Given it's known behavior, the virus is classified as spreading easily (contagious) and sustainable (continuing to spread), leading to community spread (not everyone in the community knows how or where they caught the bug).
 Lucky for us, it's very easy to prevent further spreading which leads us to...